 When a user visits your website, there are typically a handful of ideal options that you hope they click on.
-The ratio between users that complete those preferred actions and those who don’t are what make up your website’s conversion rate.
+The ratio between users who complete those preferred actions and those who don’t is what makes up your website’s conversion rate.

 Landing pages go through numerous attempts of trial and error during their active time on the web.
 All of these changes are usually made for just one reason, and that is to gain more conversions from users visiting a business’ website.

 Testing your page

 Experts agree that there’s no point working on an outstanding landing page if you aren’t going to test it before it goes live.
 But it goes further than that.
 It’s not just about giving your landing page the once over and making sure it works, but also trying out different layouts and techniques to push your conversation rate up.

 For example, making a change like adjusting the positioning of a form on your landing page can hugely increase your conversion rate.
 In digital marketer Aaron Levy’s experience, you could increase your conversion numbers by almost half!
 Test out different layouts and reap the benefits.

 Mobile-friendly is the way forward

 We cannot stress this enough: Optimise your landing page for mobile use.
 We are a society that is constantly on the go, and we love having access to information in the palm of our hands.